zenakuten/Todo/README.md

  When first opening the solution in Visual Studio 2017, make sure to restore the nuget packages for the solution, or enable restore by default if it's not already.

- In addition to nuget packages, npm packages will also download upon first opening the solution.
-This can take a while.
-To see the output switch to 'bower/npm' output in the output window.
+For the first time build, you must build Todo.Client first or npm packages will not automatically download.

-If npm packages do not automatically download upon first build, you can manually download them by opening a cmd prompt, navigate to the Todo.Client folder, and type 'npm install'
+If npm packages do not automatically download upon first build of Todo.Client, you can manually download them by opening a cmd prompt, navigate to the Todo.Client folder, and type 'npm install'

 ## Launching